Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

  - People should code better bios.
  - The efi var *OsIndications* is used to access the bios, apparently also if you press F2 key.
  - Most of the efi vars are "mounted" read-only by linux because some are not standard and erasing or modifying them can brick the pc.
- - Without the bios chip if you turn on the pc absolutly nothing happens, not even a led or a fan.
+ - Without the bios chip if you turn on the pc absolutely nothing happens, not even a led or a fan.
- - I couldn't find the fastboot option in the original bios so maybe my friend was wrong, anyway never enable it! i have read only negatve things about it.
+ - I couldn't find the fastboot option in the original bios so maybe my friend was wrong, anyway never enable it! i have read only negative things about it.
  - Some people are bugged:
 *Expected behavior:* People say "wow nice findings, thanks for sharing it can be useful, how did you do xyz?"
 *Actual behavior:* Some people started kidding me by answering any asked question by any person in the computer group with "you have to desolder the bios" (like: how do i defragment hdd? you have to desolder bios!).